 How This Kodi Setup Guide Is Organized

 If you’re starting from scratch, you can read this guide from start to finish and end up with a complete installation.
-Or, you can use the hyperlinks below to jump to the sections you want, and ignore the rest.
+If you’ve done some initial setup and want to improve it or see what you’re missing, you can use the hyperlinks below to jump to the sections you want and ignore the rest.
 It’s OK.
 My feelings won’t be hurt.

-Keep in mind, though, that no matter what Kodi setup guide you read, you’re always going to have to tweak it a bit to suit your own needs.
+Keep in mind, though, that no matter what Kodi setup guide you read, you’re always going to want to tweak it a bit to suit your own needs.

 Oh…and don’t worry about making any mistakes along the way.
 You can always reset Kodi and start with a clean slate if you mess up.